SHOGO: Mobile Armor Division PC Game

 A conscious decision to follow their own proprietary engine sparked attention and interest among the gaming community.
 With the plethora of titles sporting licensed flavors of the Quake II or Unreal engines, Monolith attempts to present a 3D action/adventure game in a classic Japanese anime setting using their own much talked about 3D powerhouse, the Lithtech engine.
 Monolith managed to refresh a saturated genre, injecting it with life!

 When thinking of the entrenched first-person shooter market you think about the half-witted titles cloned and droned.
 Nothing new in terms of gameplay and nothing exciting in terms of story.
 These games hang by the coat tails of their successors.
+Take a look at https://www.headphonage.com/ reviews on the best headphones to enjoy and experience your favorite video games like LoL.
+Getting an account from unrankedsmurfs.com, it would help one to save lots of your time that you need to waste while playing the levels.

 Every FPS enthusiast loves a good battle and gameplay.
 Good long battles, in which you can plan your attack, execute it, and hope to come out victorious.
 Fortunately, Shogo is one of the only FPS games that allow you to do that.
 You’ll have enough shoot em up, nose bleeding, bloody, non-stop action to take years off of your life.
 However, you can’t just run into an area with guns blazing.
 Doing so will surely get your ass blown apart (unless you happen to be piloting a 40-foot mech. at the time).
 Which brings me to tell you about Shogo’s most innovative, creative and perhaps one the most innovative gameplay feature it has.
 This would be the fact that the player, in certain levels, is either on foot, or piloting one of four giant robot warriors (mecha).
 Two very different playing environments, each with different weapons, playing physics, enemies, and arenas adding a new dimension to the tactical and strategic aspects of the game.
 To often FPS games are prone to monotony and the added dimension keeps Shogo in your face even when your eyes are wide shut.
 Shogo’s variety keeps you hooked to the screen–can you say “fast and furious?”
 Additionally, the player is always occupied with new ideas further enhancing the affect that the incredible story line has on them.